Tokyo 2020 chiefs fire opening ceremony director over Holocaust joke | DW | 22.07.2021

-Tokyo Olympics President Seiko Hashimoto said Kentaro Kobayashi was dismissed over a past joke about the Holocaust.
+Tokyo Olympics head Seiko Hashimoto said Kentaro Kobayashi was dismissed over a past joke about the Holocaust.
 The move comes just one day before the show.

 Olympic organizers on Thursday dismissed the opening ceremony director, Kentaro Kobayashi, following reports of his past remarks about the Holocaust.